Abhinav1217/Springboot-vue-example/README.md

 # Springboot-vue-example
-A simple example on Full stack dev using spring for backend and vue for frontend
+A simple example on Full stack dev using spring for backend and vue for frontend.